 First, breakfast at Denny’s in Terre Haute:

 But that only fills the stomach for now — what about food for the road?
-That’s why God invented donuts.
+That’s why God created donuts.
 And in Terre Haute, that means a place called Square Donuts.

-After a few hours driving I crossed the Mississippi River into Hannibal, Missouri.
+After a few hours of driving, I crossed the Mississippi River into Hannibal, Missouri.
 That means lunch, and it also means one of my favorite duos of literature — Tom Sawyer and Huck Finn.